janole/HelloWorld-iOS-Swift/README.md

 # HelloWorld-iOS-Swift

-Just a basic "Hello World" app in Swift for iOS for testing Jenkins :-)
+Just a basic "Hello World" app in Swift for iOS for testing Jenkins and Gitlab :-)